Kaioru/nautilus-legacy/README.md

 Nautilus is a modular server emulator for a certain online game.

 ## Features
-**Distributed Computing** - Nautilus makes use of Java's RMI API to have a distributed architecture which allows server administrators to easily scale the service depending on the load.
+**Distributed** - Nautilus makes use of Java's RMI API to have a distributed architecture which allows server administrators to easily scale the service depending on the load.

 **Flexibility** - Need a 2nd-level cache for your database connections?
 Or a database connection pool like HikariCP?
 Just edit the config files, no additional work required!